 According to quotation legislation, you are entitled to fulfilment of the agreement.
 This means that the customer must pay what has been agreed, provided that you have delivered what was promised.

-Key points to remember about binding quotes
+Key points to remember about binding quotations

-Plan your brainstorm with Catermonkey!
+Plan your brainstorming session with Catermonkey!

 Do you have questions about optimising your quotation process or would you like to know how Catermonkey can support your business?
 We are happy to help!
 Whether you have ideas for improving your workflow or specific questions about our platform, Catermonkey is here to help.